sanket-ghodake/Salesforce/Triggers/Important Trigger Concepts.md

 ## If you update or delete a record in its before trigger, or delete a record in its after trigger, you will receive a runtime  error.
 This includes both direct and indirect operations.

+- Record names used here are - `Sanket number` format

 ### Update record in trigger -

-#### If you update a record in its before update trigger - it gives error.
+#### :x: If you update other record in its before update trigger - it gives error.

 ```java
 trigger temp on Account (before update) {